lopezjurip/typedgram-bot-openshift-template/README.md

 $ rhc setup
 ```

-Once you are ready, create a Node app:
+Once you are ready, use this template as seed:

 * `APP_NAME`: Name for your app.
 * `NAMESPACE`: You need a namespace in OpenShift
   * This will create your app on `https://APP_NAME-NAMESPACE.rhcloud.com`
+  * You can create a namespace with `rhc domain create NAMESPACE`
 * `TELEGRAM_TOKEN`: Your token.

 Also, this will create a new directory called `APP_NAME` on the current directory.